maxpou/maxpou.fr/src/content/blog/2016/2016-08-19-else-unnecessary-expression/2016-08-19-else-unnecessary-expression.md

 }
 ```

-And this is how does it works:
+This is how it works:

 ```php
 <?php